 McAllen, TX is my hometown.
 It’s not a place you can fully understand unless you’ve visited.
 News stories only show one side of McAllen, and after leaving to attend college in San Marcos five years ago, I wondered if the stories were true.
 Had McAllen changed?

-“Come home,” my friend said.
+“Come home,” a former coworker said.
 “See what it’s like for yourself.”

 I’d visited my family a few times since leaving, but my insights as a “McAllen local” were long gone.
-San Antonio and Austin had become my go-to spots for shopping and fun.
+San Antonio and Austin had become my go-to spots for going out.

 Whatever nerves I felt about coming back after so long evaporated in the breezy warmth outside McAllen International Airport.
 Everything felt good.
 It felt like home.